istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 and [Docker Desktop](https://github.com/istio/istio/issues/47436), with CNI implementations like [Cilium](https://github.com/istio/istio/issues/44198) and [Calico](https://github.com/istio/istio/issues/40973), and on services that ship in-house CNI implementations like [OpenShift](https://github.com/istio/istio/issues/42341) and [Amazon EKS](https://github.com/istio/istio/issues/42340).
-Getting broad support for Kubernetes anywhere has become the No. 1 requirement for ambient mesh moving to Beta — people have come to expect Istio to work on any Kubernetes platform and with any CNI implementation.
+Getting broad support for Kubernetes anywhere has become the No. 1 requirement for ambient mesh moving to beta — people have come to expect Istio to work on any Kubernetes platform and with any CNI implementation.
 After all, ambient wouldn’t be ambient without being all around you!

 At Solo, we've been integrating ambient mode into our Gloo Mesh product, and came up with an innovative solution to this problem.